 Further plans will follow creation of the 32-acre Los Angeles State Historic Park, also known as the “Cornfields” (or Not-A-Cornfield as it were) opened in 2006 just downhill from Dodger Stadium.
 The 660-acre Cornfields-Arroyo Seco Specific Plan calls for river greenway area and nature preserve on an artificial island, parking reform, and dozens of miles of bikeways, amid transit-oriented high density residential and commercial development.
 The plan even qualified for LEED Neighborhood Development green building status.
 Unfortunately, land assemblage and real estate realities keep this project in the “maybe” category.
 Another proposal is for a 60-foot water wheel, called “La Noria,” set to move 28 million gallons of water that would actually help irrigate the state park.
 That much water could save more than $100,000 a year.

-In a plan put forth by FoLAR, the Piggyback Yard Plan intends to create a thriving transit-oriented business district and 130-acre public park just with connectivity to downtown, Union Station, Lincoln Heights and Boyle Heights.
+In a plan put forth by FoLAR and a group of designers, the Piggyback Yard Plan intends to create a thriving transit-oriented business district and 130-acre public park just with connectivity to downtown, Union Station, Lincoln Heights and Boyle Heights.
 The site at present is a 125 acre intermodal rail facility where containers are humped between flat cars and 18 wheelers.
 The plan calls for reshaping the river channel, creating a soft bottom, slowing down its flow to allow vegetation to grow within its banks and filtering water, forming a thriving ecosystem.
 While the site remains in the clenched hands of Union Pacific and funds to complete such an endeavor are as yet speculative, the possibilities remain endless.

 This is vastly oversimplified, but people are more afraid of flood downstream.
 It’s deeper than rational, and that’s part of the issue.
 [FoLAR fought higher walls] because we didn’t want to separate people from the river.
 We wanted the river to have a place in people’s lives.
 But people were scared, and there was some reality to it, no doubt — but it was exploited. – Lewis MacAdams